ianpea/scrabble-calculator/README.md

         ./vendor/bin/sail down -v

-If you hit any error
+If you hit any error such as:

+- chmod() operation not permitted, double check if you have the below options in the conf file of your WSL2

+        etc/wsl.conf
+    and insert the below config options:

+        [automount]
+        options = "metadata"

 ## Expected Results
 ### Database Migrations